Using the Connector

 The JDBC connection string URL format for the default Connector JDBC driver is:

 The syntax and semantics of the default JDBC connection string URL are governed by the PostgreSQL JDBC driver.
 For additional information about this syntax, refer to Connecting to the Database in the PostgreSQL JDBC documentation.

-The Greenplum-Spark Connector also supports using a custom JDBC driver.
+The Connector also supports using a custom JDBC driver.
 To use a custom Greenplum Database JDBC driver, you must:

 Construct a JDBC connection string URL for your custom driver that includes the Greenplum Database master hostname and port and the name of the database to which you want to connect.